letsencrypt/website/content/post/2018-04-02-sct-encoding.markdown

 (the TLS 1.2 RFC).
 TLS encoding, like ASN.1, has both a way to define data structures and a way to encode those structures.
 TLS encoding differs from DER in that there are no tags, and lengths are only encoded when necessary for variable-length arrays.
-Within a an encoded structure, the type of a field is determined by its position, rather than by a tag.
+Within an encoded structure, the type of a field is determined by its position, rather than by a tag.
 This means that TLS-encoded structures are more compact than DER structures, but also that they can't be processed without knowing the corresponding schema.
 For instance, here's the top-level schema from